 Depression has many underlying causes.
 Personal loss, such as the death of a loved one, bottled up anger that is turned inward, bitterness, negative emotional behavior, often learned as a child, a biochemical imbalance, and certain prescription drugs can cause depression.
 Other causes include sugar imbalances, food allergies, high copper levels, hypothyroidism, and prolonged stress.
 If left untreated depression may develop into paranoia or another manic depressive disorder.
+Severe depression with thoughts of suicide requires professional help.
+Call the National Suicide Hotline for more information.

 St. John's Wort is considered by many herbalists to be nature's nerve pill.
 St. John's Wort helps the body deal with stress by activating secretions of dopamine, the pleasure hormone.